keerin/keerin.github.io/_posts/2017-08-14-17-progress-on-projects.md

 The list of things to do on the City Cam Repo project are:

-1. Show atual data from the db in each table row
+1. Show actual data from the db in each table row
 2. Pagination
 3. Report dead link button